 And if you’re wondering where I’m coming from on this topic, suffice to say that I read the other day that the average life span for Americans is just short of eighty.
 It’s actually a little under eighty for men and a little over eighty for women, but I figured, based on my current health and lifestyle, that I could realistically go with eighty when thinking about how much time I have before I die.
 I’m currently sixty-seven.
 That means, barring an accident, I’ve got a decent shot at a baker’s dozen worth of years left.

 A few of the people I’ve mentioned this to think eighty is too conservative an estimate.
 I could easily live longer, they say, going on to mention people in their families who have lived into their nineties.
-But the fact is, if I make eighty it will be a somewhat remarkable achievement, because not one person in my family has lived that long.
+But the fact is, if I make eighty it will be a somewhat remarkable achievement, because, basically, people in my family just don’t live that long.

-My grandparents, my parents, my older brother… all died before reaching their eightieth birthday.
-So achieving that number will be a record for my immediate family.
-Of course, I do hope I break the record and then some, but I don’t see a good reason to not accept the fact that I am cut from the same cloth as the people who raised me.
+With the exception of my maternal grandmother, who made it to rightly-two, my grandparents, my parents, and my older brother… all have died before reaching their eightieth birthday.
+So achieving that number will be a record for a male in my family.
+Of course, I do hope I make that record and then some, but I don’t see a good reason to not accept the fact that I am cut from the same cloth as the people who created me and raised me.

 So what does one do when faced with her or his final decade (and change)… or more specifically, what will I do?
 And the answer is… I don’t know.